 OECD report offers a roadmap to address employment inequities

-The Mental Health and Work: New Zealand report, recently released by the OECD, has recommendations on the need for integrated health and employment support services.
+The Mental Health and Work: New Zealand report, recently released earlier this year by the OECD, has recommendations on the need for integrated health and employment support services.

-He Ara Oranga: Report of the Government Inquiry into Mental Health and Addiction also highlighted the importance of employment support, for those facing mental health challenges.
-The mental health inquiry panel received a draft of the OECD report and highlighted in He Ara Oranga that the issues they heard around mental health and employment, were also outlined in the OECD report.
+While He Ara Oranga: Report of the Government Inquiry into Mental Health and Addiction also highlighted the importance of employment support, for those facing mental health challenges.

 In addition, click below to access the: